ELMM: Efficient Lightweight Multimodal Large Language Models for Multimodal Knowledge Graph Completion: Introduction

 \section{Introduction}

 Knowledge Graphs (KGs) represent real-world knowledge in a structured form using factual triples (head, relation, tail).
-In recent years, they have attracted considerable attention from both academia and industry, and have been widely applied to various downstream tasks such as information retrieval \cite{2020Biomedical,wang2024knowledge}, event forecasting \cite{huang2024confidence,gu2025forecasting}, and recommendation systems \cite{guo2020survey,jiang2024diffkg}.
+In recent years, they have attracted considerable attention from both academia and industry, and have been widely applied to various downstream tasks such as information retrieval \cite{2020Biomedical,wang2024knowledge}, and recommendation systems \cite{guo2020survey,jiang2024diffkg}.
 Multimodal Knowledge Graphs (MKGs) enhance traditional KGs by integrating information from multiple modalities, such as text and images, thereby enabling richer and more accurate knowledge representations.
 This multimodal fusion has shown to improve the performance of a wide range of intelligent systems \cite{guo2024lgmrec}.
 However, existing MKGs often suffer from incomplete information, which limits their effectiveness in practical applications.
 To address this challenge, the task of Multimodal Knowledge Graph Completion (MKGC) has emerged and has seen rapid development \cite{gao2025mixed,MyGO,MKGformer,LAFA}.
 The core objective of MKGC is to leverage multimodal data to enhance the expressiveness of entity representations and uncover latent knowledge, thereby completing missing information in MKGs.

-Large models, through extensive pre- and post-training on massive datasets, exhibit emergent capabilities and encode rich real-world knowledge \cite{achiam2023gpt,guo2025deepseek,xiong2025uniattn}, making them promising for knowledge graph completion (KGC).
-Recent studies have applied large language models (LLMs) to text-based KGC task.
+Large models, through extensive pre- and post-training on massive datasets, exhibit emergent capabilities and encode rich real-world knowledge \cite{guo2025deepseek,xiong2025uniattn}, making them promising for KGC.
 For example, KICGPT \cite{Kicgpt} addresses the long-tail issue by re-ranking candidate triples from traditional methods, while MKGL \cite{mkgl} investigates whether LLMs can comprehend the structured representation of knowledge in the form of triples (head, relation, tail).
-However, current research largely overlooks multimodal inputs, leaving the potential of multimodal large language models(MLLMs) for MKGC underexplored.
+However, current research largely overlooks multimodal inputs, leaving the potential of multimodal large language models (MLLMs) for MKGC underexplored.